jerryno6/vulinux/linux_popular_commands.md

 sudo service ssh status
-hostname -I         # find out the ip of that server to connect ssh vule@192.168.1.249            # remote to that pc rm -rf dir1         #remove a directory folder wihtout being prompt
+hostname -I         # find out the ip of that server to connect ssh vule@192.168.1.249            # remote to that pc nc -zv 192.168.1.15 22            # check if port 22 is open on that pc rm -rf dir1         #remove a directory folder wihtout being prompt

+restart -h now
+shutdown -h now
 ```

 # -------------- windows service command line